davestewart/area-51/README.md

 In addition to local folders, Areas lets you include external areas via path or NPM module.

-This is an installable demo module to show you how it works.
+**This is an installable demo module to show you how it works.**

 ## Usage

-In your Nuxt project, install Nuxt Areas and this demo area:
+In your Nuxt project, install Nuxt Areas and this package:

 ```bash
 npm i nuxt-areas davestewart/area-51